It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 2. Consider your body’s needs

-If self-loathing is not the source of your feelings, try giving your body something else it might need that could be responsible for keeping your mood down.
+If self-loathing is not the source of your feelings, try giving your body something else it may need that can be responsible for dampening your mood.
 Our mental state can affect our physical state, and vice versa.

 For example, say you feel like you are getting left out by the members of your group.
 You’re anxious and worried you’re doing something wrong.
 This anxiety causes you not to eat because of your jumpy stomach, so you go the whole event without eating and have a massive headache afterwards.

 It’s essential to treat our body kindly when we are otherwise feeling bad.
-Try eating a meal or drinking some water to combat some of the related worries.
+Try getting enough sleep, eating a healthy meal, or drinking some water to combat stress.

 3. Stop trying to figure out what others are thinking